JuliaCollections/DataStructures.jl/README.rst

   else it returns ``defaultk``.
-  If the container uses in its ordering an ``eq`` method different from isequal (e.g., case-insensitive ASCII strings illustrated above), then the return value is the actual key stored in the SortedDict that is equivalent to ``k`` according to the ``eq`` method, which might not be equal to ``k``.
+  If the container uses in its ordering an ``eq`` method different from isequal (e.g., case-insensitive ASCII strings illustrated below), then the return value is the actual key stored in the SortedDict that is equivalent to ``k`` according to the ``eq`` method, which might not be equal to ``k``.
   Similarly, if the user performs an implicit conversion as part of the